 Did you know that, just like your computer, your printer can also get hacked?
 Printers are often goldmines of information for hackers, as they usually store copies of the documents that have been printed.
-Common signs that your printer has been hacked include:
+Common signs that your printer has been hacked or has come into contact with security threats include:

 - Your printer is producing pages you did not initiate.